dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmUPSUpdateWithoutTransactionUID)"
     "
+    .. _dcmQStarVerificationStorageID:

+    :ref:`QStar Verification Storage ID <dcmQStarVerificationStorageID>`",string,"ID of QStar Tape File System to which objects were stored which Access State shall be verified.
+If absent, Access State of objects stored on QStar Tape File System will not be verified.

+    (dcmQStarVerificationStorageID)"
+    "
     .. _dcmQStarVerificationPollingInterval:

     :ref:`QStar Verification Polling Interval <dcmQStarVerificationPollingInterval>`",string,"Polling Interval for Verification of Access State of objects stored on QStar Tape File System in ISO-8601 duration format PnDTnHnMnS.
-If absent, Access State of objects stored objects stored on QStar Tape File System will not be verified.
+If absent, Access State of objects stored on QStar Tape File System will not be verified.

     (dcmQStarVerificationPollingInterval)"
     "